 It looks great and your product images and descriptions are awesome.

-So, you have your eCommerce platform up and running.
-It looks great and your product images are awesome.
-It’s very easy for potential customers to buy one of your products.
-However, instead of the sounds of a cash register you are hearing crickets.
+You’ve made it easy for new customers to buy one of your products.
+But, instead of the sounds of a cash register you are hearing crickets.

-Instagram Post Insights – Reaching Your Audience
+Instagram Metrics – Reaching Your Audience

-You need to keep the momentum going and can’t afford to spend too much time looking into how people have interacted with each post.
+You need to keep the momentum going.
+And can’t afford to spend all day looking into how people have interacted with each post.

 Top 5 Instagram Insights To Track

-With a brief social media marketing plan you begin creating content and sharing images and creating stories on a regular basis.
+With a brief social media marketing plan.
+You begin creating content, sharing images and creating stories on a regular basis.